Devotees Remember the Divine Life of Srila Puri Maharaja

 A Short Tribute to Shrila Shri B. V. Puri Goswami Maharaja

-By Patita Pavana das Adhikary
+by Sriman Patita Pavana das Adhikary

 The departure of a Vaishnava saint is a time of mixed feelings.
 As devotees, we are joyous that the pure devotee has returned back to home back to Godhead, joining the eternal lila of Shri Chaitanya Mahaprabhu as He spreads His sankirtan throughout the Universe.
 But we also find ourselves drowned in sorrow that the sacred darshan of a monumental soul and pure devotee can no longer be experienced by us–fallen souls who are dependent upon sadhu sangha for our own well-being.

 It was my great good fortune to have the close association of Shrila Bhakti Vaibhava Puri Mahraja, the dearest Godbrother of Shrila Prabhupada, for only a rare few minutes in 1977, as I recall.
 I happened to be stranded in Calcutta, so I grabbed a train to Mayapur, and, lo and behold, I arrived at the sacred janma bhumi on the day that the Deity of Lord Kurma was being lowered into the ground as part of the foundation ceremony of Shridham Mayapur Chandrodaya Mandir.
 The officiator of the divine ceremony was none other than His Divine Grace Shrila Shri B.V.
 Puri Maharaja, whose lotus hands our Shrila Prabhupada had entrusted with this task.
 I can say with certainty that Shrila Prabhupada would have trusted no one else from among his Godbrothers with this small but significant deed of chanting the foundation mantras.
 For it was nothing less than the watering of a seed for a future spiritual city to rise and unite all peoples of the world.